rahulssv/login-page/README.md

 # login-page
-💻 A responsive login page
-Login-page template using HTML, and CSS.
+💻 A responsive Login-page template using HTML, CSS and Javascript.

 And below, I am providing the screenshot of this login-page interface.